FuryanRasta/wars/README.md

 ## Pricing algorithm libraries

-The Bonds module framework supports libraries for all types of pricing algorithms, such as:
+The Wars module framework supports libraries for all types of pricing algorithms, such as:

 * Exponential
 * Logarithmic